r-barnes/dggridR/README.md

-dggridR: Spatial Analysis Done Right
+dggridR: Discrete Global Grids for R
 ====================================

+_Spatial Analysis Done Right_

 You want to do some spatial statistics, and it's going to involve binning.